DikshaRamteke29/Predictive_Maintaince/README.md

-Predictive Maintenance Project – Description
+Predictive Maintenance for industrial Equipment Project – Description

 This project focuses on Predictive Maintenance using Machine Learning, where the goal is to predict whether a machine will fail based on sensor data.
 Predictive maintenance helps industries detect potential failures early and reduce downtime, maintenance costs, and production losses.